 We often think about labels for incoming messages.
 However, they’re beneficial for outgoing messages too.
 As you compose a message, click the three dots more button to add a label to composed messages.
 Think about all the wasted hours you spend searching your sent folder for an email you have to reference to CYA?

-Final Thoughts: Organize Gmail Inbox Like a Boss with 9 Tricks in 10-Minutes
+Final Thoughts: Organize Gmail Like a 😎 Boss with 15 Tricks in 10-Minutes

-Though dealing your Gmail inbox can be a detrimental drain on your workday, it doesn’t have to be this way.
-By properly using labels and organizing Gmail, it’s possible to significantly cut back on the amount of time you spend wading through unnecessary content.
+Though dealing with your Gmail inbox can be a detrimental drain on your workday, it doesn’t have to be this way.
+By properly using labels and organizing your Gmail Business account, it’s possible to significantly cut back on the amount of time you spend wading through unnecessary content.